-Stéphane Denève is music director of the St. Louis Symphony Orchestra and artistic director of the New World Symphony; in 2023 he becomes principal guest conductor of the Netherlands Radio Philharmonic.
-His previous posts include principal guest conductor of The Philadelphia Orchestra, chief conductor of the Brussels Philharmonic and of the Stuttgart Radio Symphony Orchestra (SWR), and music director of the Royal Scottish National Orchestra.
-Renowned for the quality of his performances and programming, Denève regularly appears at major concert venues with the world’s greatest orchestras and soloists.
-He has a special affinity for the music of his native France, and is an advocate for 21st-century music.
+Stéphane Denève is music director of the St. Louis Symphony Orchestra, artistic director of the New World Symphony, and principal guest conductor of the Netherlands Radio Philharmonic Orchestra.
+He recently concluded tenures as principal guest conductor of The Philadelphia Orchestra and music director of the Brussels Philharmonic, having previously served as chief conductor of Stuttgart Radio Symphony Orchestra (SWR) and music director of the Royal Scottish National Orchestra.
+Recognized internationally for the exceptional quality of his performances and programming, he regularly appears at major concert venues with the world’s greatest orchestras and soloists.
+He has a special affinity for the music of his native France, and is a passionate advocate for music of the 21st century.

 Learn more about Stéphane Denève